By Dr. Shane Rasmussen, Director of the Louisiana Folklife Center

-The Festival will be held in air-conditioned Prather Coliseum, 220 South Jefferson Street on the NSU campus in Natchitoches.
-The festival will be held Friday, July 20 from 4:30-10:15 p.m. and all day on Saturday July 21 from 8 a.m.-10 p.m.
+The Southeast Tourism Society (STS) has named the Natchitoches-NSU Folk Festival as one of the STS Top 20 Events in the Southeast for July 2019.
 The family-oriented festival is wheelchair accessible.
 Children 12 and under are admitted free of charge.
-For a full schedule of events, to purchase tickets, or for more information call (318) 357-4332, send an email to email@example.com or go to louisianafolklife.nsula.edu.
+For a full schedule of events, to purchase tickets, or for more information call (318) 357-4332, send an email to firstname.lastname@example.org, or go to louisianafolklife.nsula.edu.

-Support for the Fiddle Championship and the Festival is provided by grants from the Cane River National Heritage Area, Inc., the City of Natchitoches, Cleco, the Louisiana Division of the Arts Decentralized Arts Fund Program, the Natchitoches Historic District Development Commission, the National Endowment for the Arts, the New Orleans Jazz and Heritage Festival and Foundation and the Shreveport Regional Arts Council.
+Support for the festival is provided by grants from the Cane River National Heritage Area, Inc., the City of Natchitoches, the Louisiana Division of the Arts Decentralized Arts Fund Program, the Louisiana Office of Tourism, the Natchitoches Historic District Development Commission, the National Endowment for the Arts, the New Orleans Jazz and Heritage Foundation and the Shreveport Regional Arts Council.